 With U.S. stocks surging this past week and breaking into the black for 2016, remember: What you expect the stock market to do next is shaped largely by what it just did.

 This report features world capital market performance and a timeline of events for the past quarter.
-It begins with a commentary article: The Uncommon Average.
+It begins with a commentary article: Timing Isn't Everything.
 After the article you can look for a market summary, then the returns of stock and bond asset classes in the US and international markets.

 More Articles ...